-Any new student who desires a room reserved in the dormitories must send a deposit of five dollars before September 1st.
-If the room is claimed by September 21st, the deposit will be credited on the bill.
-If not claimed by that date, the deposit will be returned, provided the Treasurer is notified by October 1st.
+Any new student who desires a room reserved in the dormitories must send a deposit of ten dollars before September 1st.
+If the room is claimed by September 23d, the deposit will be credited on the bill.
+If not claimed by that date the deposit will be returned, provided the Treasurer is notified by October 1st.

-The academic year is divided into two terms of equal length, and the bill for each term is payable within one month after the opening of the term.
+The academic year is divided into two terms of equal length, and the bill for each term is payable at the opening of the term.

-Students who need to aid themselves during the college year may reduce the cash payment to from \$232 to \$282 by working at the Refectory and on the University grounds and buildings.
+Students who need to aid themselves during the college year may reduce the cash payment by from \$50 to \$100 by working at the Refectory and on the University grounds and buildings.